htsull/Actress_DL_Classification/README.md

 ## 🛠️ Getting Started

-Open `classProject.ipynb` with Jupyter or Google Colab to reproduce the experiments.
+Open `Classifier.ipynb` with Jupyter or Google Colab to reproduce the experiments.
 The notebook expects the image folders to be available under `data/train` and `data/val` as shown above.